LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: LCollision: Overall Learning Algorithm

 \subsection{Collision Detection Architecture}

-In this subsection, we illustrate how we cope with the locality of self-collisions mentioned in \prettyref{sec:locallity} to design some parts of collision detection architecture shown as the gray ones of \prettyref{fig:pipeline}, including collision state encoder and collision predictor.
+In this subsection, we explain our network architecture to cope with the locality of self-collisions illustrated in gray blocks of \prettyref{fig:pipeline}, including the collision state encoder and the collision predictor.

-\TE{Naive Subdivision:} Our level-2 autoencoders inherently decompose the mesh into $|\mathcal{Z}_0|$ sub-domains.
-Therefore, if collisions occur within the $k$th sub-domain, then collisions should be inferred from $\mathcal{Z}_k$ alone, and we use a collision predictor (CP) in the form of a multilayer perceptron (MLP) to map $\mathcal{Z}_k$ to some collision indicator.
-If a pair of triangles belongs to two sub-domains, e.g., $\mathcal{Z}_k$ and $\mathcal{Z}_{k'}$, then a possible solution is to use another MLP that takes both $\TWOR{\mathcal{Z}_k}{\mathcal{Z}_{k'}}$.
-However, this approach has two potential drawbacks.
-First, this solution requires $\mathcal{O}(|\mathcal{Z}_0|^2)$ CPs with an excessively large number of weights.
-Second, the latent codes of level-2 autoencoders only represent the relative residual $\mathcal{X}_0-\bar{\mathcal{X}}_0$, while the absolute information $\mathcal{X}_0$ is lost.